JetBrains/teamcity-documentation/topics/build-files-cleaner-swabra-cloud.md

 <td>

-Specify a newline\-separated set of `+-:path` rules to define which files and directories are to be involved in the files collection process (by default and until explicitly excluded, the entire checkout directory is monitored).
-The path can be relative (based on the [build's checkout directory](build-checkout-directory.md)) or absolute and can include Ant-like wildcards.
+Specify a newline-separated set of `+:path` (to include) and `-:path` (to exclude) rules to specify files and directories Swabra should watch.
+By default, the entire checkout directory is monitored.
+The path can be relative to the [build's checkout directory](build-checkout-directory.md) or absolute, and can include Ant-like wildcards.
 If no `+:` or `-:` prefix is specified, a rule as treated as "include".

-Rules on any path must come in the order __from more general to more concrete__.
+Rules should be arranged according to their explicitness: less specific rules that point to directories and use wildcards should be placed above more targeted rules that point to individual files.
+The first rule should always point to a directory.

-The top level path must always point to a directory.
-Specifying a directory affects its entire content and subdirectories.
-Note also that Swabra is __case-sensitive.__
+Swabra is __case-sensitive.__

 Examples: